kantale/BME_17/README.md

 ### Project
 [The project is described here](project.md).

-You should deliver an implementation of the project by *TBA*
+You should deliver an implementation of the project by *10 August 2021*

 In your email you should include:
 * Your code which it should be one or more python (.py) files.
-* A report that should include:
+* A report (minimum 500, maximum 3000 words) that should include:
    * A description of how to run the program.
    * A description of the general structure of the code
    * A discussion that should include:
-      * How is the pressure to local healthcare systems (parameter `M`) is affected according to the rest of the parameters?
+      * How is the pressure to local healthcare systems (parameter `M`) affected according to the rest of the parameters?
       * Add 4-5 examples of plots demonstrating your findings
    * A section that should include your opinion regarding the project.
 Did it help you understand some concepts in programming?
 What is the most difficult part?
 Do you have any suggestions for improvement?.
 This last section is not going to be graded.. it is a chance to get some feedback regarding the project itself.

+* The project will be graded according to the final:
+   1. **95%:** Ability to run your program with all available parameters and get the expected results.
+   2. **5%:** Technical completeness and quality of your report.
+Note: The size of the report is not important!
+A 500 word report that contains concisely what is requested is enough.
+Seek for quality not quantity!

 ### Programming with python additional material
 * Official Documentation / General links